Last Updated on 11 February 2026 by Cycloscope

 Where do you keep your bike when camping?

-Unless you have a tent big enough to store the bike in a vestibule, park your bike as close as possible to your tent.
+Unless you have a tent with a vestibule big enough to store the bike, park your bike as close as possible to your tent.
 Possibly tie one of the wheels to the tent with a thin rope, so you’ll notice if someone tries to move it.

 How do I prepare for a bike camping trip?